Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

 Regulating the Election

-3.1 Regulating the Voting Process
+Regulating the Voting Process

 Instructions, adaptations and training

-These provisions are supplemented or operationalized, where necessary, through instructions issued by the CEO to returning officers and other election officers.
+The CEA's provisions regarding the administration of the voting process are supplemented or implemented, where necessary, through instructions issued by the CEO to returning officers and other election officers.
 These instructions provide detailed and comprehensive steps that must be followed, for example, with respect to updating the lists of electors (the revision process) and administering the vote by special ballot, both at advance polls and on election day.

 Between election periods, Elections Canada implements training and infrastructure to ensure that returning officers are prepared when an election is called.
 The task is challenging and has become more so in recent years as new legislative provisions have added responsibilities and complexity to the jobs of election officers (notably, the voter identification requirements added in 2007).